Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 ### Conclusion
 From the above comparison, Node.Js have won by 1 point.
 These results are from my view, different programmers may differentiate the two technology in other ways.
 Therefore, choosing either of the languages will depend on the developer's skill and experience.

+Both technologies are good in terms of learming curve and extensiblity.
+Node.Js has a good speed of performance compared to Python.
+But in terms of Syntax, it looses to Python since Python Syntax is more friendly to a begginer.

+The above Points does not mean that Node,Js is perfect than Python, the decision of choosing them depends on the project to be done.